lrx0014/ResumeGPT/docs/architecture-design.md

 - Generation currently applies ready LaTeX templates.
 Word templates can be uploaded, inspected, and previewed, but are not used as generation-time layout sources.
 - Visual review depends on the selected model's image capability and degrades to a warning when unsupported.
 - Job crawling covers public content only and does not bypass access controls.
-- General list views use client-side pagination; the Task Monitor uses server-side pagination.
+- General list views use compact collection read models with client-side pagination; the Task Monitor uses server-side pagination.
+- Redis currently caches external provider model lists only; it is not a general domain-record or session cache.
 - Generation progress is polled by the browser rather than streamed.